bbauska/Coursera-Bootstrap/readme.md

 then generates an md5 compressed 20 characters number which will be attached to the main file.

-I\'m going to configure that part here.
+I&apos;m going to configure that part here.

 In the options, I specify here saying how it is supposed to compute this number there.